 The contribution of this study is a proposal to solve the unfairness problem of downstream ABR traffic.
 In our solution, the headend station of the HFC network generates feedback information that is returned to the ABR sources on the ATM network.
 The feedback is based on the load of the upstream HFC channel, where we use the backlog of the so-called grant queue at the headend station as a load indicator.
-We will show how the proposed solution can be incorporated into the IEEE 802.14 [9] and the ATM Traffic Management [1] specifications, with no modifications to those standards.
+We will show how the proposed solution can be incorporated into the IEEE 802.14 [8] and the ATM Traffic Management [1] specifications, with no modifications to those standards.

 The remainder of the paper is organized as follows.
 In Section 2 we provide an overview of the MAC protocol proposed by the IEEE 802.14 working group.
 In Section 3 we briefly review the ABR flow control mechanism.
 In Section 4 we discuss the performance of ABR transmissions over HFC networks.
 In Section 5 we present our scheme and we offer conclusions in Section 6.
-In Appendix A we present a more detailed description of the simulation environment used for performance evaluation and to demonstrate its effectiveness.